Refresh page when toggling 'compose' mode on and off to edit.

 This model combines face-to-face learning with some distance-learning experiences.
 Students will experience small cohorts, staggered starts, staggered lunches, no large gatherings, physical distancing, and health screenings while engaging in learning five days a week.

-This model is available to students in the Middle School (grades 6–8) and Upper School (high school, grades 9–12).
+This model was available to students in the Middle School (grades 6–8) and Upper School (high school, grades 9–12).
+Due to declining COVID-19 cases, this model ended on March 19, 2021.
+All of our students are now learning either fully remotely, or fully in person.

 This model allows students to be actively engaged in their learning five days a week through the use of our new smart classroom audio-visual system and our learning-management system.